gallowayevan/nursingfront/content/diffusion-tutorial/_index.md

 ---
 ## Get more data in the program table.
 Below the map, is a table with additional data about the programs, like the number of nurses who are working in certain settings or who are in a rural county.
 The table also displays the percentage of graduates who stayed in state.
-This data is from [NC Tower](https://www.nctower.com).
+These data are from [NC Tower](https://www.nctower.com).
 {{< img src="/images/diffusion-tutorial/03_table.png" alt="Example table of program data." >}}

 ---